hsn656/school-management-api/README.md

 ## Try API Using Postman
-1. open postmain
+1. open postman
-2. press import and browser to the app
+2. press import and browse to the app
-3. you will find it "documentaion/axion.postman_collection.json"
+3. you will find it at "documentaion/axion.postman_collection.json"
 4. you are ready now, enjoy ^_^